Holiday and Leave Benefits

 - Inclement Weather

-OSU-Stillwater is a residential campus with many of our students in close proximity to classes.
-As a result, the University seldom closes due to inclement weather.
-However, the University recognizes that travel to and from the campus for work may be difficult for many employees during poor weather conditions.
+OSU-Stillwater is a residential and research campus with many of our students in close proximity to classes.
+As a result, the university seldom closes due to inclement weather and, even then, some essential services remain operable.
+However, the university recognizes that travel to and from the campus for work may be difficult for many employees during poor weather conditions.

 Policies governing inclement weather can be found on the web at Policies and Procedures.
 For staff, the appropriate policy is 3-0713, Attendance and Leave for Staff, section 8.01, Inclement Weather.

 - Employees will use annual leave or compensatory leave to cover the absence.
 If annual leave or compensatory leave is not available, the leave will be without pay.
-Classified employees within the three-month orientation period may use compensatory leave, if available, or leave without pay.
-If an employee or dependent’s illness coincides with an inclement weather day, sick leave may be taken, provided it is documented in writing to the unit administrator.
-Employees should continue to maintain contact with the unit administrator and follow proper departmental call in procedures regarding the need for an inclement weather absence and expected date/time of return to work.
+Nonexempt employees within the three-month orientation period may use compensatory leave, if available, or leave without pay.
+If an employee or dependent’s illness coincides with inclement weather, sick leave may be taken, provided it is documented in writing to the unit administrator.
+Employees should continue to maintain contact with the unit administrator and follow proper departmental call-in procedures regarding the need for an inclement weather absence and expected date/time of return to work.

 - If the University, due to poor weather conditions, decides to allow employees to leave early at their own discretion to ensure their safety in returning to their homes, then the time will be charged as annual leave or compensatory leave since it is at the employee’s discretion.
 Staff should notify the supervisor in advance of leaving when exercising this option.